jjatria/cpran-www/docs/plugins/testsimple/index.md

 #### todo: number, why$
 {: #todo }

+{% highlight praat %}
 @todo: 2, "show to-do tests"
 @ok: 1, "passing a TODO test is good!"
 @ok: 0, "failing one is OK too"
 @ok: 0, "no longer OK!"

-    @todo: undefined, "start a TODO block"
-    for i to randomInteger(5, 10)
+@todo: undefined, "start a TODO block" for i to randomInteger(5, 10)
   @ok: randomInteger(0, 1), "All these are OK" endfor
 @end_todo()
 @ok: 0, "no longer OK!"
+{% endhighlight %}

 An alternative to skipping tests is to mark them as to-do, which is useful for example when the test is testing code that has not been written yet.
 Tests